Origin of ferroelectricity in magnesium doped zinc oxide: Results and Discussions

 \subsection{Structure}

 For the two-end members of ZMO systems, the PBEsol lattice parameters are $a_0^{\rm ZnO}=3.233$~\AA, $c_0^{\rm ZnO}=5.218$~\AA~for ZnO, and $a_0^{\rm MgO}=3.302$~\AA, $c_0^{\rm MgO}=5.021$~\AA~for MgO, both agreeing well with experimental values, $a_{\rm exp}^{\rm ZnO}=3.25$~\AA, $c_{\rm exp}^{\rm ZnO}=5.21$~\AA~for ZnO~\cite{Sawai10p063541}, and $a_{\rm exp}^{\rm MgO}=3.28$~\AA, $c_{\rm exp}^{\rm MgO}=5.10$~\AA~for MgO~\cite{Jang12p073503}.
 Figure~\ref{LC} reports the DFT-optimized structural parameters and polarization magnitudes of ZMO as a function of Mg percentage ($x$).
 With increasing $x$, ZMO has $c$ reducing and $a$ increasing; the lattice parameter ratio $c/a$ becomes smaller with increasing MgO alloying.
-The compositional dependencies of $a$, $c$, and $c/a$ obtained from DFT calculations are consistent with the latest experimental data (red squares in Fig.~\ref{LC})~\cite{Ferri21p044101}, though there exist some notable differences.
-Specifically, the experimental values of $a$ are $\approx$0.5\% larger than theoretical values for ZMO systems with 16\%--33\% Mg.
-It is likely that the synthesized polycrystalline thin films of ZMO experienced residual in-plane tensile strains.
-As shown in Fig.~\ref{LC}d, DFT predicts a remnant polarization of 85~$\mu$C/cm$^2$ for pure ZnO, and a high Mg alloying of 44\% only slightly reduces the magnitude to 81~$\mu$C/cm$^2$.
+The compositional dependencies of $a$, $c$, and $c/a$ obtained from DFT calculations are consistent with the latest experimental data (red squares in Fig.~\ref{LC})~\cite{Ferri21p044101}.
+In particular, the differences between theoretical and experimental values of $c/a$ are within 1\% over the whole Mg concentration range.
+Considering the remarkable accuracy of PBEsol on predicting structural properties of ZnO and MgO, we believe the PBEsol values of $a$, $c$, and $c/a$ can be used as reference intrinsic values for defect-free single crystals of ZMO.
+Because the experimental values of $a$ are $\approx$0.5\% larger than theoretical values for ZMO systems with 16\%--33\% Mg (Fig.~1), we deduce that the synthesized polycrystalline thin films of ZMO likely experienced residual in-plane tensile strains.
+Additionally, DFT predicts a remnant polarization of 85~$\mu$C/cm$^2$ for pure ZnO, and a high Mg alloying of 44\% only slightly reduces the magnitude to 81~$\mu$C/cm$^2$.
 Interestingly, Ferri~\etal reported even larger polarization values exceeding $100$~$\mu$C/cm$^2$, nearly 20\% higher than DFT values, in synthesized Zn$_{1-x}$Mg$_{x}$O thin films for $x$ between 0.30 and 0.37.
-Given that an ideal single crystal without defects is assumed in DFT calculations, the DFT polarization value thus corresponds to the intrinsic contribution and often serves as an upper bound for experimentally measurable polarization.
+Given that an ideal single crystal without defects is assumed in DFT calculations, the theoretical polarization value thus corresponds to the intrinsic contribution and often serves as an upper bound for experimentally measurable polarization.
 At this stage, we suggest further studies are needed to resolve the origin of giant remnant polarization in Mg-substituted ZnO thin films reported in ref.~\cite{Ferri21p044101}.
-We note that the magnitude of the polarization is often positively correlated with the coercive field of ferroelectrics~\cite{Shin07p881, Liu16p360}.
-The observation that highly Mg-doped ZMO has nearly the same polarization as pure ZnO seems to suggest ZMO is almost as ``hard" as ZnO.